Will Cloud Security Remain Elusive?

 PowerBoard – Cloud Security Simplified

-PowerBoard is a multi-cloud management platform that aims to solve the problems regarding cloud security, cloud cost and governance.
+PowerBoard is a cloud management platform that aims to solve the problems regarding cloud security, cloud cost and governance.
 Let us see how PowerBoard can solve the 5 cloud security problems mentioned above-

 - No Need To Look For Information – Everything Will Be In Front Of You: PowerBoard gives you visibility.
 Once connected to your cloud platform, PowerBoard shows you all the major security aspects related to your cloud resources.
 You don’t need to drill down one link under another to manage the security of the cloud platform.
 With data visualisation right at the home page, you don’t have to stumble upon here and there to know how well your cloud resources are doing.